qianqian121/nd013/project_03_behavioral_cloning/writeup.md

 ####1.
 Solution Design Approach

 My first attempt was to use a convolution neural network model similar to the comma.ai auto steering model.
-I thought this model might be appropriate because it's small enough to be able to work on a regular laptop.
+Because it's small enough to be able to be trained on a less powerful PC such as laptop.

-Comma.ai can be trained really fast, but I found it is not giving the consistent result.
+Comma.ai can be trained really fast, but I found it was not able to give me the consistent result.
 I realized it may require higher quality data set to finish the track.

  I then switched to Nvidia CNN model.
 But the bigger model takes more time to train and also takes lots of time to tune the pipeline and parameters.
 I also spent lots of time working on different dockers to speed up the training.